What is sexting?

 6. Assure your child that you will do all you can to help.

-1. Ask them to who they initially sent the image or video and if they know if it’s been shared with anyone else.
+1. Ask them who initially sent the image or video and if they know if the image was shared with anyone else.

-2. Try to keep any evidence as this may be needed later.
+2. Try to keep any evidence, as someone may need proof later.

-3. If the image or video was shared over the web, contact the website to report it.
+3. If someone shared the image or video over the web, contact the website to report it.

-4. If the image or video was shared via a mobile phone, it may be helpful to contact the service provider to change your child’s phone number.
+4. If the image or video was shared via a mobile phone, contacting the service provider to change your child’s phone number may be helpful.

-If your child was forced by another child into sending the image or video:
+If another child forced your child into sending the image or video:

 Contact your local Police.
-Officers may be able to prevent the image from being circulated and take the appropriate action to safeguard your child.
+Officers can prevent the image from being circulated and take the appropriate action to safeguard your child.

 If your child shared the image or video willingly with another child: